Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 After pulling from rStudio, I had three datasets in my PostGIS database: populated counties; storm tweets; baseline tweets.
 I first added a geometry column to each of my three dataset tables with the desired projection.
 Since most of the twitter activity data was in the eastern half of the country, I chose to exlude western states from my counties layer.

 Since every county in the counties layer had a unique geoid, I intersected all of the tweets with the counties and added the tweets' respective geoid on the attribute tables of the two tweet dataset tables.
 For both the storm and baseline tweets, I then dissolved the tweets by county geoid and summed the count of tweets per county.
 I included a map in the annotated SQL workflow to show the output of this step for the storm tweets.
-I then added a column for the storm tweets and baseline tweets in the counties layer and filled it with the summed count of tweets for each county.
+I then added a column for the storm tweets and baseline tweets in the counties layer and filled it with the summed count of tweets for each county, which I also included a map of in the SQL workflow.
 In preparation for the next steps, all counties without storm or baseline tweets had a value of 0 in these columns as a null value could not be calculated in the following equations.

 At this point, all of the data I need is within the counties layer.
 I then added a new column to calculate the frequency of tweets normalized by population for the storm tweet data.
 I used the following equation to calculate this: ((# of tweets/ county population)* 10000).
 I added an additional column to calculate the normalized difference between storm data and the baseline.
 For this, I used the following equation: (count of storm tweets - count of baseline tweets)/((count of storm tweets + count of baseline tweets)* 1.0) where storms tweets + baseline tweets > 0.